 About Salhaus Puppies

 Here at Salhaus, our puppies are handled from the moment they are born.
 Nothing is left to chance.
 I supervise the breeding of each parent dog & I am present for the birth of each & every baby that we produce.
 We help the mothers in tearing open the sacks & severing the umbilical cords.
-If someone is taking too long to present himself, we help him "down the chute" as well.
-Our mommy dogs as well as each baby that we have here are far too precious to leave the birthing to chance.
+If someone is taking too long to present himself, we reach up inside & help him "down the chute" as well.
+Our girls as well as each baby that we have here, are far too precious to leave the birthing to chance.

-Our pups are born here in the house with us in our laundry room which is attached right to our family room, not out in a kennel or in some other obscure area.
-My family knows that for the first several weeks after a litter is born my main priority, night and day is watching over the new mommy & her pups. . . making sure that no one gets left out of a feeding or rolls away & gets cold.
+Our pups are born here in the house with us either in our laundry room which is attached right to our family room, or actually IN our family room! (see pictures below) . . .it just depends on where the new mother is more comfortable. . .our pups are guaranteed NOT to be born out in a kennel or in some other obscure area.
+My family knows that for the first several weeks after a litter is born my main priority, night and day is watching over the new mom & her pups. . . making sure that no one gets left out of a feeding or rolls away & gets cold.
 It's pretty much a 24 hour duty for the first several weeks after birth.
-But I am bedded down on the couch next to the new litter for the first few weeks, sleeping with "one eye & ear open," listening for a restless mommy or a crying pup!
+But I am bedded down on the couch next to the new litter for the first few weeks, sleeping with "one eye & ear open," listening for a restless mom or a crying pup!

 Our pups are well socialized & weaned by the time they're ready for their new homes.
 We typically release our pups between 7-8 weeks of age.
 By that time, they've had their first set of shots & have been on a worming program starting at 2 weeks of age & continuing until they reach their new homes.
 They will have been wormed & tested for the presence of worms & puppy hood bacterial diseases & deemed clear & healthy, ready for new homes.
-We have also now added a new feature to our breeding program as of 2007.
-Each pup will also be microchipped before they leave us!
+Since 2007, we have also started microchipping each of our pups as well, before they leave us!

 In the car on the way to the airport to deliver this solid black Dragon pup to a waiting family in Michigan.
 This is Tucker.
 Look for him as an adult on our Gallery Page.